cfrancia/spectral/README.md

 assert_that!(&test_vec).has_length(5)
 ```

-Additionally, this will provide you with the file and line number of the failing assertion (rather than just the internal spectral panic location).
+Additionally, this will provide you with the file and line number of the failing assertion (rather than just the internal speculoos panic location).

 ## Assertions (Basic)